 Emergency services in Malta

 The emergency number in Malta is 112.
-Calls are answered in Maltese and English, and the line can be used to contact various emergency services.
+Operators can speak both Maltese and English, and the line can be used to contact various emergency services.

 Expat Health Insurance